mmcc007/flutter_app/README.md

 # flutter_app

-The counter Flutter app demonstrating how to run unit, widget and end-to-end integration testing for android and ios
+The counter Flutter app demonstrating how to run unit, widget and end-to-end integration testing for android and ios with code coverage

 ## Getting Started